vigou3/emacs-modified-windows/README.md

 [latest stable release](http://ftp.gnu.org/gnu/emacs/windows/) of GNU Emacs.

-Other than the additions mentioned above and some minor configuration, this is a stock distribution of Emacs.
+Other than the few selected additions and some minor configuration, this is a stock distribution of Emacs.
 Users of Emacs on other platforms will appreciate the similar look and feel of the application.